 It is often discussed that the U.S. Department of Education is unconstitutional.
 Many days could be spent listing the agencies, programs, taxes, fees, rules, and regulations that are outside the scope of the Constitution.
 If we are not mistaken that list well exceeds 65 million.
 The long overdue conversation that needs to take place about what limits the federal government will never occur if we keep waiting on our several levels of government to begin that conversation.

 The Constitution and your Oath of Office are what should have prevented the expansion of Washington D.C.’s size and power.
-As the intended objects of your Oath, we have a vested interest and an undeniable Right to know who and what you swore to support and defend.
-How you view the Constitution tells us exactly which oath you swore and to whom.
+As the intended objects of your Oath, we have a right to know what you swore to support and defend.
+How you view the Constitution tells us who and what you are obeying, defending, and enforcing.

-Our pursuit of answers in this conflict is not just academic, the implications to the very nature of our Republic and the Rule of Law are obvious.
+Our pursuit of answers in this conflict is not just academic, the implications to the Rule of Law and the fundamental nature of our Republic are obvious.
 Our Republic is increasingly divided over many issues, but we believe that the Constitution and, much more importantly, the principles that created it form the true divide that is seeing it torn apart.

 If we as a nation cannot even discuss and agree upon the importance and genius of the Constitution as written, and that our Liberty is inversely proportional to the size of government, then we are irreparably divided and serious conflict is once again inevitable.
 Tragically, easily disproven lies have steered our Republic into this avoidable constitutional crisis.